The Strangers: Chapter 1

 Disruption

-A strange woman in a mask knocks on the door asking "Is Tamara home?"
-This unsettling encounter marks the beginning of the terror to come.
+A woman in a mask knocks on the cabin door late at night asking "Is Tamara home?" - the first encounter with one of the strangers.
+The intrusion shatters the couple's sense of safety and marks the beginning of their nightmare.

 Resistance